Weekly Report on Stock Technicals Stock Beta Estimates Update Alerts Site Map Contact

 Moving Average Convergence/Divergence (MACD) Trading Systems

-As discussed above, there are two main ways of using the MACD indicator in a trading system--to gauge trend and momentum.
-The first leads to the following system:
+As discussed above, there are two main ways of using the MACD indicator in a trading system--to gauge trend and "momentum" though the latter might be better called acceleration in this context.
+The first way of trading MACD leads to the following system:

 System 5: Buy when MACD crosses above 0, Sell when MACD crosses below 0